euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 Description of the experiment
 =============================

-X-rays are electromagnetic waves, similar to visble light, except for their wavelengths which are much shorter, typically of the size of inter-atomic distances, making them a perfect probe to analyse atomic and molecular structures.
+X-rays are electromagnetic waves, similar to visible light, except for their wavelengths which are much shorter, typically of the size of inter-atomic distances, making them a perfect probe to analyse atomic and molecular structures.
 X-rays can be elastically scattered (i.e. re-emitted with the same energy) by the electron cloud surrounding atoms.
 When atoms are arranged periodically, as in a crystal, scattered X-rays interfere in a constructive way